-While adding ammonia to the tank, you should test the water for ammonia, nitrite, and nitrate levels daily.
+While adding ammonia to the tank, you should test the water for ammonia, nitrite, and nitrate daily.
 Initially, the ammonia levels will be high, while the latter two will be very low.

-Once you detect nitrite in the water, you may reduce the ammonia to 3 drops per day, but do continue to test the water.
+Once you detect nitrite in the water, you may reduce the ammonia to 3 drops per day, but continue to test the water.

 Ultimately, your goal is to reduce the levels of ammonia and nitrites close to zero.
-Once you do achieve this, your aquarium will have cycled, and you may safely move your fish.
+Once you achieve this, your aquarium will have cycled, and you may safely move your fish.

 Another good option for cycling is to use bacteria from the old tank.
 This will noticeably boost the process of cycling.
 You may seed the tank both with and without fish.

 Nitrifying bacteria usually find a home inside the tank filter.
 Have a look at the old aquarium’s filter media – those that are browned have bacteria cultures on them.
 You may simply drop the media into the new aquarium or use it in the new tank’s filter.

 Additionally, you may move plants, substrate, and water from the old tank to accelerate the process.